 An evaluation of the national observer programme or service provider shall be carried out [by an agent designated by the Secretariat] to ensure that the minimum standards described in this annex are in place or are being developed before accreditation is given.
 All programmes or providers that are seeking accreditation under the SPRFMO OP shall:

-Provide manuals, guides training materials and other necessary information to demonstrate meeting a standard as described in this annex.
+Provide manuals, guides, training materials and other necessary information to demonstrate meeting a standard as described in this annex.

 Provide the name and contact details of the observer programme or provider coordinator.